 These are the learning outcomes developed by the First-Year Composition Assessment Committee during the fall of 2014.
 This committee was composed of English graduate students and FYC instructors at Emory.
 The outcomes are adapted from the Outcomes Statement for First-Year Composition developed by the Council of Writing Program Administrators.

 Each course in the first-year program should be designed to help students achieve and reflect explicitly about how they’ve achieved these outcomes.
 You can add other outcomes to your syllabus, especially ones that address what you hope students will learn with respect to the line of inquiry they’ll pursue in a themed course.
 Usually, 4-6 goals/outcomes are sufficient for a course.
 Notice that outcome language uses active verbs and implies observable student performance.

 |Outcome 1: Rhetorical Composition.
 Students compose texts in multiple genres, using multiple modes with attention to rhetorical situations.

-Through composing a variety texts and using a number of composing technologies, students demonstrate understanding of audience, purpose, and constraints.
+Through composing a variety of texts and using a number of composing technologies, students demonstrate understanding of audience, purpose, and constraints.
 They use and adapt generic conventions, including organization, development, and style.

 |Outcome 2: Critical Thinking and Reading Resulting in Writing.
 As they undertake scholarly inquiry and produce their own arguments, students summarize, analyze, synthesize, and evaluate the ideas of others.